marwahaha/tonys/README.md

 Hook's
 In order to simplify the uplaoding of feature's that we will be be creating I configured hook's on Netlify's GUI,

-This give's us the abilty to make chang'es to out database on contntfuill & have th change's occur in more or less real time,
+This give's us the ability to make chang'es to out database on contntfuill & have th change's occur in more or less real time,

 ### env-var's
 In order to crate my env.var's, the value's needed to be in string format,